MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/CellRenderer.md

     $w.connect-object( 'button-press-event', $handler);

 Also here, the types of positional arguments in the signal handler are important.
-This is because both methods `register-signal()` and `g_signal_connect_object()` are using the signatures of the handler routines to setup the native call interface.
+This is because both methods `register-signal()` and `connect-object()` are using the signatures of the handler routines to setup the native call interface.

 Supported signals
 -----------------